efcs/elib/README.md

  - Clang 3.5 trunk (with/without libc++)
  - GCC 4.8.3/4.9.0 (Cygwin)

-NOTE: Cygwin requires a workaround to get g
+NOTE: Cygwin requires a non-trivial workaround to compile.
+The workaround involves editing `<cstdio>` so that it provides `std::vsnprintf` in C++11 mode.

 ## Library Summary